humdingerb/quicklaunch/ReadMe.md

 **1.0** - _20-03-2017:_

 *	Add a setting to launch applications with a single click.
 *	Add option to put a replicant in the Deskbar tray for a quick launch of QuickLaunch.
+Removed the "Add to Deskbar.sh" script.
 *	Have the icon size depend on the font size.
 *	Fixed layout issues in the setup window and made default main and setup windows a bit bigger.
 Save the absolute position of the setup window.
 *	Change resizing of the main window to always fit the number of list items; font sensitive.